 Within the Grandstand, there are Radar toilets located outside the main function rooms near the clear lifts on all five levels.
 Other locations include the Centaur’s main foyer, the Istabraq bar, the Foyer under the Hall of Fame stairs and on both levels of the Best Mate Stand.
 All toilets can be accessed using a Radar Key.
 Please ask stewards in the proximity of each toilet for a Radar Key.

 Other toilets with enlarged cubicles include Best Mate Caravan Club, Hurdlers Hall, the Mandarin Bar, Tote Terrace and the Gold Cup foyer.
-Extra disabled toilets are installed for The Festival which can be located in: Best Mate - At the back on the main marquee Horseshoe Pavilion Restaurant (Unisex toilet) Champions Drive The Guinness Village Keith Prowse Facility Needhams Boxes Long Run Boxes.
+Extra disabled toilets are installed for The Festival which can be located in: Best Mate - at the back on the main marquee; Horseshoe Pavilion Restaurant (Unisex toilet); Champions Drive; The Guinness Village; Keith Prowse Facility; Needhams Boxes; and Long Run Boxes.

 There is an induction loop on the viewing steps of the Tattersalls Grandstand to enhance the commentary for those who use hearing aids.